stevekm/reportIT/README.md

 # Overview

-Data from an IonTorrent sequencing run (`<Run_data>.xls.zip`, `<Run_data>.vcf.zip`) will be extracted and parsed to create a summary table highlightling desired information on detected genomic variants which have been deemed significant based on sequencing quality and attributes, and known attributes of the established variants.
+Data from an IonTorrent sequencing run will be parsed to create a summary report for each sample in the run.
+Variant data will be downloaded from the IonTorrent server in VCF format for each sample, paired with a tab-separated XLS table of analyzed data (not used but needed for metadata).
+Coverage data will be downloaded from the server for each sample in BAM format files.

-A sparse plain text report will then be created to summarize this information, including clinical comments describing the known significance of the variants drawn from scientific literature.
+All VCF files will be annotated and processed with ANNOVAR and bcftools, and a summary table will be created based on established lists of canonical gene transcripts, and genes included in the panel.

-Snapshots of each significant variant will be created by passing the BAM files for each sample and its control to IGV.
-These snapshots will be used for manual review of the detected variants and quality control measures.
+Sequencing reads will be visualized by loading the BAM file for each test sample, paired with the corresponding control sample for the run, into IGV for automated snapshots to manually review & determine variant qualities.

-Variants that passed manual review will be included in downstream processing to create a full report designed for use by clinicians for patient cancer diagnosis and treatment.
+A preliminary sparse plain-text report will be generated from the summary table of variants, and a rich full report will be generated from the IGV snapshots, summary table, and other visualizations.
+Both reports will include clinical significance and interpretations supplied by the Weill Cornell [Precision Medicine Knowledgebase](https://pmkb.weill.cornell.edu/).

 # Usage